dipy/dipy/doc/gimbal_lock.rst

 rotation around the $y$ axis.
 Notice that the $x$ axis, as was, is now aligned with the $z$ axis, as it is now.
 Rotating around the $z$ axis will have exactly the same effect as adding an extra rotation around the
 $x$ axis at the beginning.
-That means that when there is a $y$ axis rotation that rotates the $x$ axis onto the $z$ axis (a rotation of
+That means that, when there is a $y$ axis rotation that rotates the $x$ axis onto the $z$ axis (a rotation of
 $\pm\pi/2$ around the $y$ axis) - the $x$ and $y$ axes are "locked" together.